dsyer/presos/decks/cloud-boot-netflix.md

 }
 ```

+## Restart Endpoint

+* POST to `/restart` closes application context and refreshes it
+* Probably more useful in development than production (leaks?)
+* Disabled by default

 ## Encrypted Properties
 * Authenticated clients have access to unencrypted data.
 * Only encrypted data is stored in git.